tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 case.

 In practice, it's wise to always assume the worst case for linear search.
 The best case happens rarely (about a 1 in $$n$$ chance), and the average and worst cases are much more common.
-So we just say linear search does $$n$$ comparisons.
+So we usually just say linear search does $$n$$ comparisons.
 Since the expression $n$ is a *linear expression*, we also say that linear search is a **linear time** algorithm.

 > We will follow the maxim "Hope for the best, but prepare for the worst".

 Assuming your list is in sorted order, binary search usually does vastly fewer comparisons than linear search.
 In general, if your list has $$n$$ items then